If you are an avid cyclist who also owns a dog, the chances are you will also want to bring your pup on a bike ride.

 6. Snoozer Pet Rider Rear Bicycle Seat

-Unlike most dog bike baskets, the Snoozer Pet Rider Rear Bicycle Seat needs to be installed on the rear rack and is suitable for carrying slightly heavier dogs who weigh up to 24 pounds.
+Unlike most dog bike baskets, the Snoozer Pet Rider Rear Bicycle Seat needs to be installed on the bike rack and is suitable for carrying slightly heavier dogs who weigh up to 24 pounds.

 It has a foam form plywood reinforced base that offers good stability, with a three-point safety strap inside it to keep your dog secure.
 Plus, there’s an orange reflective strip on the outside to ensure other cyclists can see you.